JINHXu/MA-Thesis/README.md

 # MA-Thesis

+_Ongoing experiments: documentations, scripts and etc._

-Problems with data in research module:
+__Problems with data handling in research module:__

 - involuntary truncation at 512
 - text preprocessing